nav-github01001/workshop-medical-assistant/README.md

 1. To run it,first install the dependencies

-For PyArgon2, library that enables password storage, MSVC is required
+For PyArgon2, library that enables password storage, MSVC 14+ is required.
+Download it from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 ```sh
 pip install -r requirements.txt